ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 ****

 ## Changelog

+### dev
+* (sbormann) Enhanced TileActiveConditions to even work, if not STATE is definded.
+* (sbormann) Enhanced BACKGROUND_HTML noch to flicker, when changing value.
+* (sbormann) Added option to rename section 'Additional Buttons' for remote.
+* (sbormann) Arrays like REMOTE_ADDITIONAL_BUTTONS are now sortable.
+* (sbormann) Enhanced handling for BACKGROUND_URL/HTML.
+* (sbormann) Added options to change caption of UP, STOP and DOWN for blinds.

+### 1.2.1 (2020-28-30)
+* (sbormann) If STATE in Dialog contains (valid) HTML-Code, it is now rendered as HTML and - if state is not readonly - a HTML-Editor is shown.
+* (sbormann) Added option to disable zoom-effect on mouse-over (for HTML-Widgets the zoom-effect may be disturbing).
+* (sbormann) Remote is only shown, if one of the remote datapoints are defined.
+* (sbormann) Added polyfil for older browsers for Array.from in shuffle.js.

 ### 1.2.0 (2020-28-29)
 * (sbormann) Introducing different tile sizes, they can be configured in options for active and inactive state.